dogweather/forkful/content/en/rust/data-formats-and-serialization/working-with-yaml.md

   \ is about parsing and generating data in YAML format, a human-friendly data\u2026"
 lastmod: '2024-03-13T22:44:59.914542-06:00'
 model: gpt-4-0125-preview
-summary: "In Rust programming, working with YAML (YAML Ain't Markup Language) is about\
-  \ parsing and generating data in YAML format, a human-friendly data\u2026"
+summary: In Rust programming, working with YAML (YAML Ain't Markup Language) is about parsing and generating data in YAML format, a human-friendly data serialization standard.
 title: Working with YAML
 weight: 41
 ---